ewxrjk/fork-exceptions/README.txt

 Python to see if the same is true there.
 (I tried Python 2.7.6 because that's what Apple ship.)

+To be clear, if you do something like this:

+    if os.fork() == 0:
+      raise Exception()

+...then nobody should be surprised that the exception 'escapes' the conditional.
+That's completely uninteresting.
+What is interesting - or 'interesting' if you're trying to understand it without realizing what happened - is when this happens unexpectedly, e.g. due to a poorly-handled error case in a utility function.

 1. popen2.py
    This can be subverted if:
      1a. os.dup2 fails - but I can't see how to make that happen.